You know the song: everything belongs to JK Rowling. Only the Congregation and a few side characters are my own.

-And Professor Snape had been the first teacher to hire someone: Penelope Clearwater.
-She was very young – she only finished Hogwarts a year ago – but she was well-liked by the younger students and even Snape seemed to be content: If only because he hadn't to spend any more time with the dunderheads.
-To Neville's regret Snape would be teaching his OWL class next year, because Miss Clearwater wasn't ready for that assignment yet.
+Professor Snape had been the first teacher to hire someone: Penelope Clearwater.
+She was very young – had only finished Hogwarts a year ago – but she was well-liked by the younger students and even Snape seemed to be content: If only because he hadn't to spend any more time with the dunderheads.
+To Neville's regret, Snape would be teaching his OWL class next year, because Miss Clearwater wasn't ready for that assignment yet.

 Sometimes Neville felt afraid of the future.
 In two months he would be in the classroom again, but not only as a student.
 While he continued most of his classes with the others, he would get his Herbology NEWT class in private coaching and help Madam Sprout to teach the first and second years.
 She believes in me, I can do this.

 Another look around: Finished.
 It was nearly time to depart.
-Today he wouldn't have time to go on with his Animagus training.
+Today he wouldn't have time to work on his Animagus training.
 In preparation of the lessons in August Agatha Pinegrew had given him some books and instructed him which exercises he had to do.
-Two hours Animagus training, at least six hours Herbology, two of them with Madam Sprout – that had been his schedule for the last two weeks and would be for the rest of the month.
-His grandma had been a bit disappointed about the lack of time together, but she agreed with the need to use his time in the best possible way.
+Two hours of Animagus training, at least six hours of Herbology, two of them with Madam Sprout – that had been his schedule for the last two weeks and would be for the rest of the month.
+His grandma had been a bit disappointed about the lack of time together, but she agreed he needed to use his time in the best possible way.
 And she was so proud of him now.

 Neville's sigh was a happy one.
-Since Ana Hernandez had noticed that his lack of magical strength was a result of a misalignment spell, since the Pinegrews had been able to lift the spell, he had made much progress.
+Since Ana Hernandez had noticed that his lack of magical strength was a result of a misalignment spell, followed by the Pinegrews' removal of the spell, he had made much progress.
 He still wasn't on par with Harry, Hermione or Daphne, but he was certainly closing the gap.
 And it helped his self-confidence.
 Neville grinned.
 He had even improved in Potions and now Snape didn't hate him as much as before.
 Less melted cauldrons do this to a Potions Master.

 Would she say yes?
 Would she understand?
-While it was not unusual to engage at the age of fifteen among pureblood families, Neville knew that Muggle families – and wizard families with strong Muggle ties – normally waited longer with this step.
-He had only been her boyfriend for less than a year, but he knew her since they were eleven and for him there was no doubt that she would be the one.
+While it was not unusual to engage at the age of fifteen among pureblood families, Neville knew that Muggle families – and wizard families with strong Muggle ties – normally waited longer to take this step.
+He had only been her boyfriend for less than a year, but he had known her since they were eleven and for him there was no doubt that she would be the one.
 Would she say yes?

 House Granger – same time

 Daphne – for her it had been even more complicated.
-Able to use the spell – not really surprising with the Transfiguration talent running high in the Pinegrew family – but denied the possibility nonetheless: Her aunt had explained that the mindset of an Animagus was au contraire to the one she had to develop to be a Spirit Healer.
-She had to decide: Animagus or Spirit Healer, family tradition or development of an extremely rare skill, something useful and 'cool' or the ability to help people like not many others.
+Able to use the spell – not really surprising with the Transfiguration talent running high in the Pinegrew family – but denied the possibility nonetheless: Her aunt had explained that the mindset of an Animagus was the opposite of the one she had to develop to be a Spirit Healer.
+She had to decide: Animagus or Spirit Healer, family tradition or developing an extremely rare skill, something useful and 'cool' or the ability to help people like precious few people could.

 The decision hadn't been easy to her but still clear at the end.
 And this was even before she learned about the chance to heal Neville's parents.
 Harry had told Hermione about their visit to Neville's parents three months ago.
 He had been terrified to 'watch' Daphne in the mind of Alice Longbottom, terrified to lose her to the unconscious fears of the witch.
 But he was determined to help her.
 Harry had made Hermione promise not to speak with Neville about it, but they hoped to be ready for a second try to heal Alice before the end of the summer.